Clee681/tutorials/README.md

   $ ruby -e "puts 'Hello, world!'"
   ```

 8. Very soon, you'll be writing much larger programs.
 Consequently, executing ruby code as a string argument to the ruby interpreter will become impractical.
-Instead we'll write code in a separate text file, and pass the file to the ruby interpreter.
+Instead, we'll write code in a separate text file, and pass the file to the ruby interpreter.
 A text editor will allow us to edit plain text.
 Two popular text editors today are listed below.
 Choose whichever one you like.

   * [Sublime Text 3](http://www.sublimetext.com/)
   * [Atom](https://atom.io/)